flass/agrogenom/pipeline/README.md

 mkdir ./rooted_trees/
 python scripts_agrogenom/split_tpms_db.py ./tpms_db/genetrees.rooted ./rooted_trees
 ```
-Because TPMS roots poorly trees in absence of duplication and presence of many transfers, one can use alternatie method: find tranfers in unicopy gene trees using [Prunier] to then re-root them consistently to the parcimonious transfer scenario.
+Because TPMS roots poorly trees in absence of duplication and presence of many transfers, one can use alternative method: find tranfers in unicopy gene trees using [Prunier] to then re-root them consistently to the parsimonious transfer scenario.

 ```bash
 # identify unicopy gene families from nucleic alignments